When I arrived in Hong Kong I was overwhelmed by the city, the large population and the pollution.

-All of it cooked fresh, you can order by choosing a fish from one of the fish tanks.
-Then decide how you want it cooked.
+All of it cooked fresh, you can order by choosing your fish from one of the fish tanks.
+Then you tell them how you want it cooked.

 Getting there: You can get to Sai Kung by Bus Route 92 from Diamond Hill.